 an individual enters into an irrevocable funeral contract with a funeral provider, but establishes a revocable trust to fund the contract; or

-an individual enters into a revocable funeral contract with a funeral provider, even if the funeral provider places the money in a trust (except as provided in SI 01120.201H.1.b).
+an individual enters into a revocable funeral contract with a funeral provider, even if the funeral provider places the money in a trust (except as provided in SI 01120.201H.1.b.).

 3. Applicable Exclusions